 Can Players from South Carolina Play Online Poker?

 This is where things get interesting.
 South Carolinians can access online real cash poker and they do all the time, with a good variety of sites accepting players from the state.
 All you need do is find a secure, reliable site with good banking that lets you in, and you’ll be playing online poker from SC in a matter of minutes.

 We would urge that you take your time in making this choice, however.
 Some real cash poker sites are not as secure as they should be, and there are other factors such as gameplay, bonuses and customer service, that you need to weigh up before making a decision upon which site to play.

 The big news in South Carolina gambling is talk of a bill that would seek to legalize commercial casinos and use the funds to help improve the state’s roads.
-According to reports, the bill is set to be submitted and voted on in 2016, with the vacation hot spot Myrtle Beach among the suggested destinations for commercial casinos should it go through.
+According to reports, the bill is set to be submitted and voted on in the coming months, with the vacation hot spot Myrtle Beach among the suggested destinations for commercial casinos should it go through.